stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 ## 1 Target Priority
  - {{ site.data.talent.fe }} if it is available and there is no reason to hold its use.
+ - {{ site.data.talent.lmt }} if it is available and no additional targets soon
  - {{ site.data.talent.sk }} if you have at least 75 maelstrom and did not take {{ site.data.talent.swelling_maelstrom }} *or* an active {{ site.data.talent.sop }} buff.
 This will enable you to buff one of your {{ site.data.talent.sk }} charges.
  - {{ site.data.talent.sk }} if you have at least 124 maelstrom with {{ site.data.talent.swelling_maelstrom }} *or* an active {{ site.data.talent.sop }} buff and at least 46 maelstrom.
 This will enable you to buff both of your {{ site.data.talent.sk }} charges if you cast {{ site.data.spell.lvb }} before your second {{ site.data.talent.eb }} cast.
  - {{ site.data.spell.lb }} if both {{ site.data.talent.sk }} and {{ site.data.talent.sop }} buffs are active